abdel/slackbox/README.md

 ###Authentication

-Visit your slackbox's home page to authenticate yourself with Spotify and you should be all set!
+Visit the home page to authenticate yourself with Spotify and you should be all set!